WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/structures.md

 :::

 Curious as to how they look and where to find them?
-Look no further as this page shows you the player! all of the current structures you can find within the Add-On
+Look no further, as this page shows you, the player, all of the current structures you can find within the Add-On!
 ![image](/Main/assets/bob-rebrand.png)
 ## Adventurer Camp
 ![image](/Main/assets/structures/adventure_camp.png)
-This structure is home to one lost traveler.
-It was set up at random places in a world.
+This structure was home to one lost traveler.
+He set them up in random places throughout the world.
 It was his way to write a story.

 #### Biomes:
 - Savanna